azure-experience/az-arm-advance-templates/README.md

 |Folder|[1-quick-template-reference](./1-quick-template-reference)|
 |File|_azuredeploy.json_|

 We can always rely on the ["pre-defined" templates](https://github.com/Azure/azure-quickstart-templates) already provided for Azure resources (within github).
-It could save you a lot of configuration time and speed up new resource creation for any az service
+It could save you a lot of configuration time and speed up new resource creation for any az service.

 ![](imgs/a-github-quick-start-az-templates.png)